 Clinical research shows that DBT can improve one's ability to deal with crisis situations more effectively without resorting to self-destructive behaviors.
 17 randomized clinical trials in 14 independent sites have shown that DBT reduces problem behavior, increases emotional stability, reduces/eliminates self-harming, reduces/eliminates suicidal urges/actions (as well as psychiatric hospitalizations), improves functioning and communication in interpersonal relationships, reduces/eliminates alcohol and drug abuse, and reduces/eliminates binge eating and bulimia among other behavioral compulsions.

-I am certified by Marsha Linehan's Board of Certification and a member of a DBT consultation team of experienced DBT therapists which meets weekly to ensure clients receive the highest level of care.
+I am Miami's first therapist certified by Marsha Linehan's Board of Certification and a member of a DBT consultation team of experienced DBT therapists who meet weekly to ensure clients receive the highest level of care.